In this section

-If your baby does need a
+Whether your baby has a

 case there are any complications.

-At The Royal Children's
+At The Royal Children's Hospital

 there are more than 300 hernia repair operations done every year in babies less

 than one month old.
 Many of these are done with a spinal anaesthetic.

-There is less chance of having irregular
+There may be less chance of having irregular

 other benefits as well: